 The short answer is yes, they can be asked to and section 11(7) of the Children Act 1989 allows for this, whether the Court is actually persuaded to make such an Order is another issue altogether; only in ‘wholly exceptional’ circumstances is it likely to be ordered and the Court in coming to an answer is likely to take into account those matters listed a) to i) above and as paragraph 131 of the case makes clear, there must be a very strong presumption against a victim of domestic abuse paying for the contact of their child with the abuser.

 In certain cases, we are able to offer legal aid help and assistance subject to criteria administered by the Legal Aid Agency.
-For more information as to eligibility please refer to https://www.gov.uk/legal-aid/eligibility
+For more information as to eligibility please refer to eligibility guidance on the UK Government website.

 This article is for informational purposes only and does not constitute legal advice.
 It is recommended that specific professional advice is sought before acting on any of the information given.